mokdevel/DarcMods/DarcMissions/README.md

 - The work is inspired by [Defent's Mission System (DMS)](https://github.com/Defent/DMS_Exile) in Arma 3.
 - [HunterKiller mod by Rabid Squirrel](https://reforger.armaplatform.com/workshop/597324ECFC025225-HunterKiller) for the initial kick to get into coding.

+## Future plans
+- Waypoint functionality for AI to roam buildings in a city
+- New missions: Kill a target, steal smth and bring the loot somewhere, choppers hunting you

+## Known issues
+- Vehicles spawned for missions (convoy, ...) will despawn once mission is cleared.
+(TBD: Plans to change this behavior).
+- No ammo spawns in loot.
+(TBD: weapon compatible ammo functionality)
+- Hints about mission sometimes simply stop showing.
+Especially if you do a logout/login loop.
+(TBD: Find a cure).

 # Basics
 Once the mod starts to run it will wait for ```missionStartDelay``` before the missions start to spawn.
 The missions have their own life cycle with a defined cycle time.
 Once a mission is completed and no players are near by, the missions will despawn.
 The missions are active a minimum of ```missionActiveTime```.
 The time is reset if there is a player within ```missionActiveDistance```.